EurWORK European Observatory of Working Life

-In terms of legal regulation, the debate has thus focused on the distinction between ‘typical’ and ‘atypical’ employment, which is the result of the disintegration of the standard employment relationship and the emergence of new forms of work involving part-time, casual, fixed-term, temporary agency workers, self-employed, independent or homeworkers and teleworkers, to name but a few.
-There is an important gender dimension to the debate on atypical work, as men are disproportionately represented in standard employment relationships and increasing numbers of women in the labour force work under atypical conditions.
+In terms of legal regulation, the debate has thus focused on the distinction between ‘typical’ and ‘atypical’ employment, which is the result of the disintegration of the standard employment relationship and the emergence of new forms of work in recent years.
+There is also an important gender dimension to the debate on atypical work, with men being disproportionately represented in standard employment relationships and increasing numbers of women in the labour force working under atypical conditions.

-EC law on atypical workers reflects how the grounds for discrimination have been extended.
+A second direction is to focus attention on the issue of working time.
+The starting point is that workers with different working time schedules should not necessarily be excluded from consideration with regard to labour standards.
+European law on atypical workers reflects how the grounds for discrimination have been extended.
 The right of atypical workers to equal treatment, regardless of characteristics such as sex, race, age and disability, highlights a new dimension of the equality principle in equality law.
 It requires equal treatment of workers, regardless of working hours, duration of employment, place of work or the nature of the employment relationship.
 These concepts were key in the directives on part-time work and on fixed-term work.
 Directive 97/81/EC (15 December 1997) on part-time work embodies the non-discrimination principle so that such workers have the right to equal treatment.
 A similar model applies in relation to fixed-term work (Directive 1999/70/EC).
-In relation to telework, a European framework agreement between the EU social partners, signed on 16 July 2002, regulates areas such as employment conditions, health and safety, training and collective rights.
+Both directives are outcomes of the European cross-sector social dialogue on the basis of articles 154 and 155 TFEU.